What is UMHAN?

 We ask for certain capabilities from our members.
 Read our Capability Framework.

 Please note: UMHAN is not a general interest group about student mental health; nor a replacement for existing organisations who support Disability Practitioners (such as National Association of Disability Practitioners) or Counsellors (such as the Association of University and College Counselling or Heads of University Counselling Services).
 Membership is only likely to be of benefit to people who come into contact with students with mental health difficulties as a substantive part of their role.
-All of our members usually have a professional background as demonstrated by either substantive experience in the field or by relevant qualifications such as Psychiatric Nursing, Social Work or Occupational Therapy.
+Our members usually have a professional background as demonstrated by either substantive experience in the field or by relevant qualifications such as Psychiatric Nursing, Social Work or Occupational Therapy.